Multilevel domain decomposition-based architectures for physics-informed neural networks: Methods

 where $\delta$ is defined as the \textit{overlap ratio} and is fixed at a value of $\delta=1.9$.
 Note that an overlap ratio of less than 1 means that the subdomains are no longer overlapping.
 The subdomain window functions form a partition of unity for each level and are given by

 where $\mu_j^{(l)}=(j-1)/(J^{(l)}-1)$ and $\sigma_j^{(l)}=(\delta/2)/(J^{(l)}-1)$ represent the center and half-width of each subdomain respectively.
-Note that FBPINNs are not restricted to these particular window functions or partition of unities and any other choice could be used instead.
 The window functions for each level are plotted in \cref{fig:dd-collocation_points}~(a).
-A FCN \cref{eq:fcn} with 1 hidden layer and 16 hidden units is placed in each subdomain, and the $x$ inputs to each subdomain network are normalized to the range [-1,1] over their individual subdomains.
+A FCN \cref{eq:fcn} with 1 hidden layer, 16 hidden units, and $\tanh$ activation functions is placed in each subdomain, and the $x$ inputs to each subdomain network are normalized to the range [-1,1] over their individual subdomains.

+\cor{Note that multilevel FBPINNs are not restricted to the particular choice of DD, level structure, window function, partition of unity, and subdomain network architecture used above.
+This choice may not be optimal, and the optimal choice is clearly problem-dependent.
+For example, it may be beneficial to use an irregular DD, level structure, and varying subdomain network sizes for problems where the solution has varying complexity in different parts of the domain.}

 The multilevel FBPINN is trained using the hard-constrained loss function \cref{eq:multilevel_fpinn_loss_hard} with a constraining operator given by $[\mathcal{C} u] (x,\bm{\theta}) =\tanh(x/\sigma)\tanh((1-x)/\sigma)u(x,\bm{\theta})$ and $\sigma=0.2$.
 The loss function is minimized using the Adam optimizer with a learning rate of $1\times10^{-3}$ and $N=80$ uniformly-spaced collocation points across the domain.